 We have already covered several how-to guides and troubleshooting tips about Windows 8.1 here.
 If you are looking for ways to make your Windows computer faster, here are the 28 simple steps to follow.

-This built-in disk image tool does the job easily within the same Windows Explorer.
+To open or burn an ISO file to disk, the built-in disk image tool does the job easily within the same Windows Explorer.

 How to Mount or Burn ISO in Windows 10/8.1

-Once you clicked ‘Mount’, you can see an additional virtual CD/DVD drive on My computer with mounted files and folders from particular ISO file.
+Once you clicked ‘Mount’, you can see an additional virtual CD/DVD drive on My computer with mounted files and folders from a particular ISO file.

 Do not forget to unmount (Eject) the mounted ISO file.
-To do that, right click on the mounted CD/DVD drive and press eject.
+To do that, right-click on the mounted CD/DVD drive and press eject.
 When an ISO file is mounted and in use, it can’t be used for another purpose.

 Burn ISO DVD in Windows 10

 If you like to burn particular ISO file content, simply click on the ‘Burn disk image’ option.
 A dialog box will open to select CD/DVD writer (if you have more than one drive.)
 It’s a simple and easy process compared to other CD writing software.
 Insert the empty disk and start writing.
 The speed of burning is pretty good, definitely, it will be enough for most of the users.

 You can select the ‘Verify disc after burning’ option if you like to verify the content of the burned CD with the ISO file content.
 Verification will take some time, but that is the best practice if the content is very important.

 Unfortunately, Windows 10 doesn’t have any built-in tool to do the reverse action.
 You can’t copy a DVD/CD to the local hard disk as an ISO file.
 There are few free tools available that can convert your favorite video, audio, and any other CD/DVD to ISO file format.